One of three cardinal questions that guide PACE’s strategic focus and collective orientation in the field of philanthropy is this one:

 Civic Learning as a Pathway to Equity and Opportunity

 To explore the intersection of civic learning and equity, PACE co-hosted a salon discussion with the National Conference on Citizenship (NCoC) at the 2017 NCoC Conference entitled “Civic Engagement as a Pathway to Equity and Opportunity.”
 Panelists and participants explored civic learning as a tool to equip communities in addressing the challenges and divisions they face, and identify tangible ways philanthropy and other leaders can support and invest in civic learning as a mechanism to influence equity and opportunity outcomes.
-In March, 2018, PACE and NCoC will co-host a working session in collaboration with our member, the Kettering Foundation, focused on realizing the recommendations that surfaced in the discussion.
+In March, 2018, PACE and NCoC co-hosted a working session in collaboration with our member, the Kettering Foundation, focused on realizing the recommendations that surfaced in the discussion.
+The result of that collaboration took shape in our publication: Recommendations for Exploring Civic Learning as a Pathway to Equity and Opportunity.

 Today, we know that when young people are equipped with the skills to discuss and analyze controversial issues, learn about the history and systemic causes of inequities, and are invited to be part of solutions, they have the opportunity to find their voice, to become a part of something bigger than themselves, and become active participants in civic life.
 Today, as our democracy faces faltering trust and participation, our field is charged with transforming this civic moment into a movement that reflects our democratic values.
 We know civic learning will be key to this transformation, and we are committed to supporting our members and partners in this shared journey.

-To learn more about PACE’s Civic Learning work, please contact PACE Senior Fellow, Sally Prouty: sally(at)PACEfunders.org.
+To learn more about PACE’s Civic Learning work, please contact PACE Member Engagement Director, Janice Lombardo: Janice@PACEfunders.org